Wisdom teeth are the third molars in each quadrant of the mouth (right upper, right lower, left upper and left lower).

 The most common reason for impacted wisdom teeth is inadequate space in your jaw.

 Not all wisdom teeth require removal.
-However, some of the reasons for removing a wisdom tooth are:
+However, some reasons for removing wisdom teeth are:

 Caries: Tooth decay which cannot be filled by the dentist

 Pathology: Cyst around the tooth

 Prior to other treatment: Certain high-risk surgeries, prior to radiotherapy

 The removal of wisdom teeth can become complex depending on the position of the tooth crown, the position of the roots of the tooth and the proximity of surrounding structures.
 It may involve small cuts in your gum to expose the base of the tooth.
 A surgical drill may be used to remove bone or split the tooth to facilitate removal.
 Sutures may be required to close over the space after removal of the tooth.

 Dr Tan-Gore will discuss with you any anticipated difficulties or risks specific to you.

 There are risks to every surgical procedure and wisdom teeth removal is no exception.
 The risks include: